johnpapa/vscode-read-time/README.md

 Features include:

-- Display the estimated minutes to read your markdown file in the status bar
+- Display the estimated minutes to read your file in the status bar
 - Hover over the status bar item to see the tooltip
 - Enable/disable the read time calculation and status bar item
 - Configure read time to display for other file types, beyond markdown